brouhaha/mds-fw/README.md

 ## IOC Firmware

-The IOC has an 8080 processor that handles the keyboard, CRT display, and integrated single-density floppy controller, and an 8041 or 8741 microcontroller which handles the optional printer, paper tape reader, paper tape punch, and UPP (Universal PROM Programmer).
+With the exception of the Model 210, Series II and Series III MDS machines have an IOC module with its own 8080 processor which handles the keyboard, CRT display, and integrated single-density floppy controller.

 There are at least six released versions of the IOC 8080 firmware: